scull7/car-cache/notes.md

 Miscellany
 ----------
 * Thinking we should use `async.parallel` to search T1 ∪ B1 ∪ B2 ∪ T2
 * Should we treat T1, B1, B2, T2 as separate objects?
+* Make sure that data access is asynchronous so that we can use different backends (Redis, Memcached, etc)